hds/hegdenu.net/content/posts/virtual-rust-meet-up.md

 At work we have a "Rustacean Meet" every 4 weeks.

-It's a work thing, but otherwise very similar.
+It's a work thing, but otherwise very similar to what I wanted.

 A one hour slot.